jdhitsolutions/PSProjectStatus/README.md

 ![add-on menu](images/ise-update.png)

-Click the shortcut and a status menu will be displaed in the console pane.
+Click the shortcut and a status menu will be displayed in the console pane.

 ![ISE update status](images/update-psprojectstatus-ise.png)